Total Reward Evolution

 We discuss why attracting, engaging and retaining talent has never been so critical in an ever-changing and saturated market across industries.

 An important trend in the market this year has been driven by the (potentially infamous) Gender Pay Gap requirement.
-From 2018, firms with over 250 employees will have to publish their overall mean and median gender pay gaps from data gathered in 2017, motivating firms to consider their approach to hiring.
+As of this year, firms with over 250 employees will have to publish their overall mean and median gender pay gaps from data gathered in 2017, motivating firms to consider their approach to hiring.
 This has resulted in organisations hiring more reward analysts to facilitate their last pay-review process before the gender pay gap data is collated.
 Although a fantastic first step, some firms have tried to get to the crux of the problem by engaging, hiring and training more females, particularly from the grassroots up.

 Several of my largest clients have introduced recruitment requirements to ensure better gender diversity on their candidate shortlist.
 Additionally, some of the Big 4 have highlighted that more of their women than ever before have been promoted to Partner, whilst other large banking institutions have held campaigns to increase the quantity of women in the ExCo.

 Ben Wood from the Frazer Jones Financial Services Team recently held a breakfast seminar with several Heads of HR of global asset management firms.
 On the agenda were numerous topics, however most discussed was the importance of the benefits offering for firms.
 “Gone are the days of standard benefits” was the common cry, particularly since the boom of flexible benefits, generational differences and the health and wellbeing agenda.